 Capture model

-A GAM model was fitted to the data in order to model the number of RCRC captured for each session.
-After testing several parametrizations of the model (see SM2), we retained the capture model which included a smooth function of day-of year, year and total length of a linear function of the duration of the session.
+A GAM model was fitted to the data to model the number of RCRC captured for each session.
+After testing several parametrizations of the model (see SM2), we retained the capture model that included a smooth function of day-of year, year and total length of a linear function of the duration of the session.
 The fitted model for the default case (156 m of nets and session duration of 4 hrs) together with the raw counts data is illustrated in Figure 1.
 The model fits a typical migrant phenology curve, with a steep increase in the numbers in May, peaking in early June with almost three RCRC per session.
 The second peak of returning birds in mid-September is much smaller with only 1.5 birds/session on average.
 The counts of 2020 show an early arrival of birds (peak in second half of May), but overall, within the range of a typical year.